Weißt du, wie viel Sternlein stehen: Melody and lyrics

 and He loves them, every one.

 History

 Wilhelm Hey published the text at first in 1837 in the seriously appendix (trans.) of his second collection for children.
-Funfzig neue Fabeln, which the publisher Friedrich Christoph Perthes initially published anonymously and which was reprinted multiple times in the 19th century.
+Funfzig [sic] neue Fabeln, which the publisher Friedrich Christoph Perthes initially published anonymously and which was reprinted multiple times in the 19th century.
 The Christmas song "Alle Jahre wieder" is from the same collection.